biomchen/redistricting-sentiment/README.md

 ```Python
     def clean_text(self, filename):
 ```
-It changes the upper case to lower case as well removes non-word characters in a sentence or a paragraph before compiling them together for calculating the sentiment.
+It changes the upper case to lower case as well as removes non-word characters in a sentence or a paragraph before compiling them together for scoring the sentiment.

 Parameter | Description
 ----|----